Create and Manage Compute Pools

 In the left panel, select Edge Configuration, and then select Configure to open the Override edge configuration drawer.

-Field Description Required VIP Virtual IP address for the cluster control plane endpoint.
-Must be a valid IPv4 address.
+Field Description Required VIP VIP address for the cluster control plane endpoint.
+Must be a valid IP version 4 (IPv4) address.
 The VIP is used as the edge cluster's Kubernetes API server endpoint. ✅ Two Node Deployment Toggle to enable a two-node edge deployment configuration. ❌ Network Overlay Toggle to configure overlay network for pod-to-pod communication. ❌ Enable Static IP Toggle to use a static IP for the network overlay.
-Only available when Network Overlay is enabled. ❌ CIDR The network CIDR for the overlay (for example, 192.168.1.0/24).
+Only available when Network Overlay is enabled. ❌ CIDR The network Classless Inter-Domain Routing (CIDR) for the overlay (for example, 192.168.1.0/24).
 Required when Network Overlay is enabled.✅ Overlay Network Type The overlay network type (for example, VXLAN).
-Only available when Network Overlay is enabled.❌ Select Save changes.
+Only available when Network Overlay is enabled.❌ Save changes.

 Multi-cluster registration (Advanced):